sajmoni/nano-panel/README.md

 `nano-panel` is used to render information when debugging a website.
 Inject it into the DOM and it renders on top of your other content.

-- Polls for data every second

 - Uses React

-- Has built-in components
+- Has simple built-in components

 - Easy to extend

-- Possible to minimize
+- Can be minimized

 ---